Best Books for 11-Year-Olds (Sixth Grade)

 Sea of Trolls series by Nancy Farmer

 A bard, a boy, a band of Viking berserkers, trolls, dragons, and a quest — what more could you want in a series?
-This is one of those can’t put it down books that will keep you up all night reading and I loved this it.
+This is one of those can’t put it down books that will keep you up all night reading and I loved it.
 (Actually, I love all Farmer’s books.)
 Your kids will enjoy reading a new adventure in Norse and Old English mythology.

 Isabel Feeney, Star Reporter by Beth Fantasy